 Some will be bold.
 Some will be obvious.
 Some might even be wrong.
 But hey, they’re predictions.
 We’ll find out, right?
 Let’s dig in.

 This article was originally published Dec.
 29, 2020.
-We’re reviving it now two months into 2021 to check on how Ryder’s predictions are going, what’s right, what’s already wrong, and what is still to be determined.
+We’re reviving it now just after the end of the 2021 college lacrosse season to check on how Ryder’s predictions went: what’s right, what’s wrong, and what he should be made fun of for.

 21 Predictions for 2021 College Lacrosse